Obesity has become a common problem amongst horses and ponies in the UK.

 An overweight horse faces serious health and fitness problems - which include a reduced life span and has an increased risk of painful conditions such as arthritis and laminitis.

 Horses become overweight in exactly the same way as humans — they eat more calories than are needed for the exercise that they are doing.

 The way that we look after and feed our horses and ponies often makes them gain weight and become obese.

 We may feed a quiet, laid back horse more hard food in an attempt to change its character and make it more energetic and lively.

-Horses and ponies that look "well" are usually overweight or obese and therefore will feel lazy.
+Horses and ponies that look "well" are usually overweight or even obese and therefore will feel lazy when ridden.
 Feeding overweight horses more energy foods to try to make them a livelier ride usually just results in the horse gaining more weight and as a result making it even lazier.

 This will cause the horse to gain weight if does not receive enough exercise.
 A horse at grass will use up energy walking about - although there is a tendency to gain weight if it has unlimited access to rich grazing.